 Leaking pipes, dripping faucets and lawn overwatering all impact our daily water use.
-To cut back on costly water bills, here are sometips to try that will save cash and lead to success.
+To cut back on costly water bills, here are some tips on how to conserve water at home.

 Monitor Indoor Water Usage